scipy/scipy/doc/source/dev/contributor/contributor_toc.rst

 Development environment
 -----------------------

-- :ref:`system-level` shows how to install system-level dependencies for Linux, Mac or Windows.
+- :ref:`system-level` shows how to install system-level dependencies for Linux, Mac or Windows (needed if you're not using conda).
 - :ref:`conda-guide` presents a step-by-step process for setting up a convenient SciPy development environment with conda *(recommended)*.
 - :ref:`ubuntu-guide` presents a step-by-step process for setting up a convenient SciPy development environment in Ubuntu Linux.
 - :ref:`quickstart-docker` presents a step-by-step process for building SciPy using Docker; if you have trouble with the instructions above, this may be your best option